Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-Spira-with-Axosoft-14+.md

 You need to fill out the following fields for the Axosoft Plug-in to operate correctly:

--   **Name** -- this needs to be set to **AxosoftDataSync**.
+-   **Name**: this needs to be set to **AxosoftDataSync**.
 This needs to match the name of the plug-in DLL assembly that was copied into the C:\\Program Files\\Spira\\Bin folder (minus the .dll file extension).
 If you renamed the AxosoftDataSync.dll file for any reason, then you need to change the name here to match.
--   **Description** -- this should be set to a description of the plug-in.
+-   **Description**: this should be set to a description of the plug-in.
 This is an optional field that is used for documentation purposes and is not actually used by the system.
--   **Connection Info** -- this should the full URL to Axosoft.
+-   **Connection Info**: this should the full URL to Axosoft.
 This is typically something like: https://mysite.axosoft.com.
--   **Login** -- this should be set to the login that you use to access Axosoft through its web interface
+-   **Login**: this should be set to the login that you use to access Axosoft through its web interface
--   **Password** -- this should be set to the password that you use to access Axosoft through its web interface
+-   **Password**: this should be set to the password that you use to access Axosoft through its web interface
--   **Time Offset** -- normally this should be set to zero, but if you find that defects being changed in Axosoft are not being updated in Spira, try increasing the value as this will tell the data-synchronization plug-in to add on the time offset (in hours) when comparing date-time stamps.
+-   **Time Offset**: normally this should be set to zero, but if you find that defects being changed in Axosoft are not being updated in Spira, try increasing the value as this will tell the data-synchronization plug-in to add on the time offset (in hours) when comparing date-time stamps.
--   **Auto-Map Users** -- This changes the way that the plugin maps users in Spira to those in Axosoft:
+-   **Auto-Map Users**: This changes the way that the plugin maps users in Spira to those in Axosoft:
--   **Auto-Map = True** -- With this setting, all users in Spira need to have the same username as those in Axosoft.
+-   **Auto-Map = True**: With this setting, all users in Spira need to have the same username as those in Axosoft.
 If this is the case then you do not need to perform the user-mapping task outlined in [Configuring the User Mapping](#configuring-the-user-mapping).
 This is a big time-saver if you can guarantee that all usernames are the same in both systems.
 -   **Auto-Map = False **With this setting, users in Spira and Axosoft are free to have different usernames because you specify the corresponding Axosoft login for each user as outlined in [Configuring the User Mapping](#configuring-the-user-mapping).
--   **Custom 01** -- This should contain the **Client ID** value from the Axosoft API Key screen
+-   **Custom 01**: This should contain the **Client ID** value from the Axosoft API Key screen
--   **Custom 02** -- This should contain the Axosoft **Client Secret** that you obtained from the Axosoft API Key Screen.
+-   **Custom 02**: This should contain the Axosoft **Client Secret** that you obtained from the Axosoft API Key Screen.
--   **Custom 03-05** -- these are not currently used by the Axosoft data-sync plug-in and can be left blank.
+-   **Custom 03-05**: these are not currently used by the Axosoft data-sync plug-in and can be left blank.

 ## Configuring the Data Mapping